pip-services/pip-services-docs/content/en/net/commons/reflect/object_reader.md

 ### Static methods

 #### GetProperties
-Get values of all properties in specified object and returns them as a map.
+Get the values of all properties in specified object and returns them as a map.

 The object can be a user defined object, map or array.